 Private student loans can help you pay for college after you’ve explored scholarships, grants, and federal student loans.

-- Private student loans usually offer the choice of a fixed or variable interest rate.
+Private student loans usually offer the choice of a fixed or variable interest rate.
 Fixed rates stay the same, giving you predictable monthly payments.
-But a starting variable interest rate may be less than a fixed interest rate, which could result in a lower total student loan cost.
+Variable rates may go up or down due to an increase or decrease to the loan's index.

 make interest-only or fixed payments while you’re in school.
 These in-school payments could lower your total student loan cost.

-- Private student loans offer flexibility, since they can be taken out by a student (often with a cosigner), parent, or creditworthy individual (guardian, relative, or spouse).
+Private student loans offer flexibility, since they can be taken out by a student (often with a cosigner), parent, or creditworthy individual (e.g. guardian or other relative).

 This chart highlights the differences between federal loans vs private loans.